lanceman2/phpbootstrap/README.md

 it, it takes away user freedom.
 Software packages should be able to be non-interactively built and installed.
 A web service is a software package.

-This not so new web service development paradigm does not have to conflict with say for example the way WordPress is installed.
-With a build system web services could than be more easily be installed on a source based system like gentoo.
+With a build system, like phpbootstrap, web services may be more easily installed on a source based system like gentoo.   i.e. you could make an ebuild from the source of the package.
 It would make OpenStack so easy to do, that it would be pointless.
 It's fucking obvious.
 Having to edit shit.conf.php and than interact with a browser to install software is total bullshit.
-Granted you can write script workarounds that make a would-be interactive install process be non-interactive, but we don't see these scripts being distributed with the software.
-Enough said.
+It's a software development mindset that somehow never got into the heads of web service software developers.
+Granted you can write script workarounds that make a would-be interactive install process be non-interactive; we don't see these scripts being distributed with the software.  phpbootstrap may be very difficult to retrofit into an existing web service.
+Retrofitting is just not in the current development scope of phpbootstrap.  phpbootstrap is using very simple and restrictive file name rules, in order to keep things as simple as possible, where-by making the build system configuration flexibility a secondary concern. phpbootstrap is a very simple build system for web service software.

 phpbootstrap is a ruby script, that installs in a single self contained file, which may remind you of WAF, The meta build system.  phpbootstrap is